-One of Mr. Saxberg’s many legal accomplishments is conducting a fourteen-week pension trial in which the clients ultimately won a judgment of $140 million against MTS (now Bell MTS) in 2014.
-This judgment is the largest award made by a Manitoba court in a commercial litigation to our knowledge.
-Mr. Saxberg argued the case all the way up to the Supreme Court of Canada; winning solicitor and client costs on a full indemnity basis throughout the litigation.
+Mr. Saxberg conducted a fourteen-week pension trial in which his clients won a judgment valued at $140 million against MTS (now Bell MTS).
+This judgment is the largest award made by a Manitoba court in a civil litigation, to our knowledge.
+The case was heard by the Supreme Court of Canada, who endorsed the decision of the trial judge and awarded solicitor and client costs on a full indemnity basis throughout the litigation to the Firm’s clients.

 University of Manitoba, Bachelor of Arts with distinction, 1993